London boy: Portable brags as he travels to the UK with billionaire E-money

 E Don Carry Me Trabaye: Luck Finally Smiles on Portable As He Travels to London With Billionaire E-money

-- The Zazu crooner shared photo of himself with E-mony at the airport and thanked the billionaire businessman for elevating his level
+- The Zazu crooner shared a photo of himself with E-money at the airport and thanked the billionaire businessman for elevating his level

 - In a more recent update, Portable shared a video as he finally landed in the UK, the singer could not contain his excitement

-Popular Nigerian singer, Portable's keeps rising to the top of the ladder as he seems to have suddenly become the industry favourite.
+Popular Nigerian singer Portable keeps rising to the top of the ladder as he seems to have suddenly become the industry favourite.

 The duo were spotted at the airport and a fresh update from Portable revealed that they had landed in the UK.